deepakgouda/ornate_labyrinth/content/posts/A-Z AWS Lambda funtions and OpenCV/index.md

    Update the lambda function
    aws lambda update-function-code --function-name sample_function.py --s3-bucket sample_bucket --s3-key packages.zip
    ```

+Once the function is updated, the function can be triggered from the Lambda dashboard or CLI manually or by setting up a trigger.

 I would like to thank [Big Endian Data](https://www.bigendiandata.com/2019-04-15-OpenCV_AWS_Lambda/) for helping me understand the flow and present a simplified procedure here.